TanStack/table/README.md

 ### `Column` Properties

-The following properties are available on all columns returned by the table instance.
+The following properties are available on every `Column` object returned by the table instance.

 - `id: String`
   - The resolved column ID from either the column's `accessor` or the column's hard-coded `id` property